Gunjan-D/RecommendAI/ALTERNATIVE_SETUP.md

-# Alternative Installation Methods for Node.js (No Admin Required)
+# Specual Note: Alternative Installation Methods for Node.js (No Admin Required, I faced this issue)

-## If You Don't Have Admin Access
+## If You Don't Have Admin Access (I was not having admin access)

 If you can't install Node.js because you don't have administrator privileges, here are alternatives: